Contact me (Charlie) directly on 07791 465005 if you wish to marshal

 • You are often the first person to contact medical assistance after a crash.
 Provide an accurate description of your location and the situation.

 • Please look after your radio and return it to the head marshal at the close of each day.

-Team Managers / Staff: Team personnel has limited access to the start, finish areas and uplift system.
+Team Managers / Staff: Team personnel has limited access to the start, finish area.

 • Team personnel MUST only be granted the same access as a member of the public.